The following instructions are intended for users who are using the XinematiX App for the first time. It provides an introduction how to use the App.

 In the layer mode the circular slider on position 1 will play only the red sound.

-The slider positions 2 and 3 add slidingly the green sound, followed by the blue sound at the
+The slider positions 2 and 3 add slidingly the green sound, followed by positions 4 and 5 with

-positions 4 and 5, so that in the end all three sounds will sound together.
+the blue sound, so that in the end all three sounds will sound together.

 The crossfade mode controls a little differently.